illright/language-server-protocol/_specifications/specification-3-16.md

 The token received via the `workDoneToken` property in a request's param literal is only valid as long as the request has not send a response back.

 There is no specific client capability signaling whether a client will send a progress token per request.
 The reason for this is that this is in many clients not a static aspect and might even change for every request instance for the same request type.
-So the capability is signal on every request instance by the presence of a `workDoneToken` property.
+So the capability is signalled on every request instance by the presence of a `workDoneToken` property.

-To avoid that clients set up a progress monitor user interface before sending a request but the server doesn't actually report any progress a server needs to signal general work done progress reporting support in the corresponding server capability.
-For the above find references example a server would signal such a support by setting the `referencesProvider` property in the server capabilities as follows:
+To avoid the cases when the clients set up a progress monitor user interface before sending a request but the server doesn't actually report any progress, a server needs to signal general work done progress reporting support in the corresponding server capability.
+For the above "find references" example a server would signal such support by setting the `referencesProvider` property in the server capabilities as follows:

 ```json
 {